jayminDarji2003/tmdb-challenge/README.md

 ### 1. Which UI Libraries are allowed to use?

-We prefer you to use Tailwind CSS only.
+We prefer you to use Tailwind CSS and Nextjs 14 only.

 ### 2. Which TMDB APIs need to be integrated?